 A charitable organization registration form and fee are filed with the State of Alaska Department of Law every year.

-Responsible: Executive Director to file each annum
+Responsible: Executive Director to file each annum by August 31.

 A Return of Organization Exempt from Income Tax Form 990 is filed with the IRS every year.